Fatal1ty/mashumaro/README.md

 print(obj.to_json())  # '{"user": "name"}'
 ```

-### Config class
+### Config options

-If inheritance doesn't mean nothing for you, you'll fall in love with the
+If inheritance is not an empty word for you, you'll fall in love with the
 `Config` class.
 You can register `serialize` and `deserialize` methods, define
 code generation options and other things just in one place.
 Or in some
 classes in different ways if you need flexibility.
 Inheritance is always on the